mughees-asif/portfolio/content/jobs/astric/index.md

 url: 'https://www.linkedin.com/company/astricapp/'
 ---

-- Using advanced JavaScript (React Native + Galio) to build a cross-platform mobile application.
+- Using advanced React Native based on advanced JavaScript (ES6+) to build a cross-platform mobile application.
-- Developed the start-up landing page using GatsbyJS.
+- Deployed the start-up landing page using GatsbyJS.